-- All investment options had a lower allocation of growth assets, and thus lower levels of potential risk when compared with peers. - As per CSCri RIS, the CSCri TRIS cash option had no allocation to growth assets.
+- The Balanced and Aggressive investment options had lower allocations to growth assets, and thus lower potential risk per unit of return, compared with peers. - The Income Focused investment option had a slightly higher proportion of growth assets, and thus slightly higher potential risk per unit of return, when compared with peers. - As per CSCri RIS, the CSCri TRIS cash option had no allocation to growth assets.